 This measures how intertwined and dependent a class or function is in relation to all others in the codebase.

-This is a single value that measures how easy it is to maintain the code.
-It’s a combination of the four metrics above (cyclomatic complexity, lines of source code, lines of executable code, and depth of inheritance/coupling).
+This single value measures how easy it is to maintain the code.
+It's a combination of the four metrics above (cyclomatic complexity, lines of source code, lines of executable code, and depth of inheritance/coupling).

 This measures the amount of cognitive effort required to understand the code's flow.
 You compute cognitive complexity similarly to cyclomatic complexity.
 However, it doesn't increment with if statements that have logical operators in them.
 Cognitive complexity only increments once with switch cases, but it does increment complexity with nested flow breaks.

 This measures the amount of information in the source code.
 It counts the number of variables and how often they appear.